joshstevens19/simple-pancakeswap-sdk/README.md

 ### allowance

 This method will return the allowance the user has allowed to be able to be moved on his behalf.
-Uniswap needs this allowance to be higher then the amount swapping for it to be able to move the tokens for the user.
+Pancakeswap needs this allowance to be higher then the amount swapping for it to be able to move the tokens for the user.
 This is always returned as a hex and not formatted for you.

 ```ts
 async allowance(ethereumAddress: string): Promise<string>